kkrick-sdsu/k8s-recipes/jupyter/readme.md

         - `$ns="[your-namespace-here]"`
     - *Note*: Make sure to remove the brackets '[' & ']'
 1. Browse the [available container images](https://csu-tide.github.io/jupyterhub/images) to see what software you want to run
-1. Edit the file `jupyter-pod.yml` and replace the value for the `image:` line with the url of your chosen container image
+1. Edit the file `jupyter-pod.yaml` and replace the value for the `image:` line with the url of your chosen container image

 ## Instructions
+1. Create a small PersistentVolumeClaim (PVC) for this example:
+    - *Note*: If you already have a PVC in your namespace, feel free to instead update  `jupyter-pod.yaml` with your PVC claimName on line 36.
+    - `kubectl -n $ns apply -f volume.yaml`
+    - You should see the following:
+        ```
+        persistentvolumeclaim/jupyter-volume created
+        ```
 1. Schedule the Jupyter Lab pod onto TIDE:
-    - `kubectl -n $ns apply -f jupyter-pod.yml`
+    - `kubectl -n $ns apply -f jupyter-pod.yaml`
     - You should see the following:
         ```
         pod/jupyter-pod created